storybookjs/vitest-plugin/README.md

 ## Requirements

 This is a Vitest plugin, so you have to have Vitest set up in your project.
+It relies on testing-library, so you must also have it set up in your project.

 ## Renderer support